scrapoxy/scraping-workshop/README.md

 ### Step 2: Create a new project

-In the new project, deactivate `Intercept HTTPS requests with MITM`:
+In the new project, keep the default settings and click the `Create` button:

 ![Scrapoxy Project Create](images/scrapoxy-project-create.png)

 ### Step 3: Add a Proxy Provider

-See the slides of the provider name and credentials.
+See the slides to set up the proxies provider account.

-Use **5 proxies** from **a European** region.
+Use **10 proxies** from the **United States of America**:

 ![Scrapoxy Connector Create](images/scrapoxy-connector-create.png)